Conditions That Lead to Dialysis

 • Maintain a healthy weight.

-• Eat a low-fat, low-salt diet that’s rich in fruits, vegetables and whole grains.
+• Eat a low-fat, low-salt diet rich in fruits, vegetables and whole grains.

 • Reduce and manage stress.

-Archana Hospitals has always been in the forefront of creating awareness for the general good of the society.
-If you have any questions please feel free to walk in and consult with our specialists.
+Archana Hospitals is the Best Cardiology Hospital in Chandanagar & Madinaguda has always been at the forefront of creating awareness for the general good of society.
+If you have any questions, please feel free to walk in and consult with our specialists.